kamalmarhubi/website/_posts/2015-07-06-recurse-center-lab-notes-2015-07-06.markdown

 The morning was taken up with welcoming the new batch, so it was a while until I got back to programming.
-I decided to start learning JavaScript / ES15 with [es6kata][].
+I decided to start learning JavaScript / ES15 with [es6katas][].
 There's a lot of interdependence between the exercises!
 I started off with the Arrays collection, but had to take a detour into destructuring.
 I should have also taken a detour into iterables, as I wasn't clear on what an ES15 iterator was, and it was needed.

 [es6kata]: http://es6katas.org/

 So far ES15 looks pretty nice!
-I'm almost glad I put of learning JS for so long.
+I'm almost glad I put off learning JS for so long.
 Destructuring is especially good.
 It's similar to Python, but a bit more versatile.
 The big features I noticed: